Preconstruction Services are the services we offer at the beginning of the design process, well before construction begins.

 - Writing Specifications & Scopes of Work for the project including all mechanical systems

-- Cost Estimating with increasing level of accuracy as the design progresses
+- Cost Estimating with an increasing level of accuracy as the design progresses

 - Value Engineering: Cost saving ideas and options pricing